-Historically, the early Maraston models (i.e. M05~\cite{Maraston+05}) based on the \textit{fuel consumption theorem}~\cite{Renzini+Voli+1981} pioneered the incorporation of the TP-AGB phase into population synthesis models by calibrating the energetics of TP-AGB tracks with observed photometric data and adopting observed oxygen-rich (O-rich) and carbon-rich (C-rich) spectra~\cite{Lancon+2000, Lancon+02}.
-These M05 models, forecasting the onset of the TP-AGB phase as a sharp transition (e.g., a rapid increase in the TP-AGB bolometric and near-IR contribution to the energetics of stellar populations, see Figure~3 in Ref.~\cite{Maraston+1998}) around 0.2 Gyr and lasting up to 2 Gyr, are referred to as ``TP-AGB-heavy''.
-A similar modelling approach is found in the Conroy models (i.e., C09~\cite{Conroy+09}), but with two modifications, namely a substantial reduction of the energetics and a shift towards older ages (1-3 Gyr) for the relevant population epoch, which dilute the TP-AGB `phase transition'.
-Therefore, the C09 models are referred to as ``TP-AGB-light''.
-Following the availability of new data for the calibration and adopting some of the C09 arguments, the calibration of the TP-AGB contribution as a function of age was revised using Magellanic Clouds globular clusters data~\cite{Noel+13}, based on which an update of the M05 models was presented (so-called M13).
-The M13 models have a reduced TP-AGB fuel consumption and a slightly older onset age (600 Myr) with respect to M05, but they still forecast a sharp transition for the TP-AGB onset and a sizable fuel consumption.
-The M13 models are referred to as ``TP-AGB-mild''.
-On a different route, the widely used Bruzual \& Charlot models (i.e., BC03~\cite{Bruzual+Charlot+03}), based on \textit{isochrone synthesis} of stellar evolutionary tracks~\cite{Girardi+00}, adopt different energetics and spectra for the TP-AGB phase.
-Since this results in a negligible TP-AGB contribution to the integrated spectrum, the BC03 models are referred to as ``TP-AGB-poor''.
+Historically, the early Maraston (M05\cite{Maraston+05}) models based on the \textit{fuel consumption theorem}\cite{Renzini+Voli+1981} pioneered the incorporation of the TP-AGB phase into population synthesis models by calibrating the energetics of TP-AGB tracks with observed photometric data and adopting observed oxygen-rich (O-rich) and carbon-rich (C-rich) spectra\cite{Lancon+2000, Lancon+02}.
+These M05 models, which forecast the onset of the TP-AGB phase as a sharp transition (e.g., a rapid increase in the TP-AGB bolometric and NIR contribution to the energetics of stellar populations\cite{Maraston+1998}) around 0.2 Gyr and lasting up to 2 Gyr, are referred to as ``TP-AGB-heavy''.
+A similar approach is found in the Conroy (C09\cite{Conroy+09}) models, but with two modifications, namely that there is a substantial reduction of the energetics and a shift towards older ages (1-3 Gyr) for the relevant population epoch, which dilute the TP-AGB `phase transition'.
+The C09 models are referred to as ``TP-AGB-light''.
+Following the availability of new data for the calibration and adopting some of the C09 arguments, the calibration of the TP-AGB contribution as a function of age was revised using data for globular clusters in the Magellanic Clouds\cite{Noel+13}.
+These updated versions of the M05 models are the M13 models, which are referred to as ``TP-AGB-mild''.
+They have a reduced TP-AGB fuel consumption and a slightly older onset age (600 Myr) with respect to M05 but still predict a sharp transition for the TP-AGB onset and sizable fuel consumption.
+Finally, the widely used Bruzual \& Charlot (BC03\cite{Bruzual+Charlot+03}) models, which are based on \textit{isochrone synthesis} of stellar evolutionary tracks\cite{Girardi+00}, adopt different energetics and spectra for the TP-AGB phase.
+As this results in a negligible TP-AGB contribution to the integrated spectrum, the BC03 models are referred to as ``TP-AGB-poor''.